 Selling a Business in Manchester

 Manchester is the UK's most active M&A market outside London.
-The Northern Powerhouse narrative has translated into real capital deployment — PE funds, strategic acquirers, and family offices are all running active pipelines in Greater Manchester.
+The Northern Powerhouse narrative has translated into real capital allocation, with PE funds, strategic acquirers, and family offices all running active pipelines in Greater Manchester.
 For founders considering an exit, the buyer depth here is genuine and the market is more competitive than many assume.

 The Manchester mid-market M&A landscape in 2026